Table of contents

-- Gaining local independence – you can continue to earn wherever you happen to be, even if that’s lounging on a beach!
+- Gaining local independence – you can continue to earn wherever you are, even if that’s lounging on a beach!

 - Financial freedom – a passive income generates opportunities to take time off from the daily grind without losing out financially.

 - Financial safety net – when you are not relying on one salary or one business to generate your entire income, you have more of a financial safety net.
-If your active income is reduced one month, you still have funds from your passive income streams to supplement your bank account.
+If your active income is reduced over a particular month, you still have funds from your passive income streams to supplement your bank account.

 How much passive income can you earn?

-The amount of passive income you can generate can vary drastically, depending on what you do and how long you do it for.
+The amount of passive income you can generate can vary drastically, depending on what you do and how long you do it.
 It may also depend on how much initial investment is required before you can start earning.

-There is no upper limit to passive income and many people manage to make a living from it, with some claiming to earn thousands.
-However, as the money generated is not guaranteed in the same way as a salary and investments can go down as well as up - it is less risky to have an additional active income stream as well.
+There is no upper limit to passive income, and many people manage to make a living from it, with some claiming to earn thousands.
+However, as the money generated is not guaranteed in the same way as a salary and investments can go down and up, it is less risky to have an additional active income stream.

 Ways that you can create passive income